VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 These columns are powerful, but they are also the easiest ones to misuse if you mix them with topology-based expectations.
 If you are not sure, stay with the standard set above.

+This page only lists the columns.
+The precise meaning of `explicit_coordinate_mode` is explained on the next page.

 | Variable | Meaning | Use when |
 | --- | --- | --- |
 | `XX`, `YY`, `ZZ` | explicit start position | geometry source already provides 3D coordinates |